asapach/babel-plugin-rewire-exports/README.md

 ### `unsafeConst`
 `boolean`, defaults to `false`.

-Constants cannot be rewired, because the plugin relies on variables being assign-able in order to work.
+Constants cannot be rewired if you're targeting ES2015+, because the plugin relies on variables being assign-able in order to work.
 However setting `unsafeConst: true` will convert `export const foo = 'bar'` to `export let foo = 'bar'`.
 This will allow to treat constant exports as regular variables.
 This is *potentially unsafe* if your code relies on constants being read-only.